 - Godiva Chocolatier, in connection with employment-related investigations, disciplinary actions, and negotiation of key agreements.

-- Primary outside labor counsel for The 92nd Street Y, representing the company in connection with grievances, arbitrations, unfair labor practice charges before the National Labor Relations Board and collective bargaining.
+- The 92nd Street Y, as primary outside labor counsel, in representing the company in connection with grievances, arbitrations, unfair labor practice charges before the National Labor Relations Board and collective bargaining.

-- Representation of a New York City school bus contractor in negotiations with the city and bus drivers’ union in connection with alleged unpaid contributions to health care and pension benefit plans.
+- Shoreline Transit, in negotiations with the city and bus drivers’ union in connection with alleged unpaid contributions to health care and pension benefit plans.